Liquid, a Japanese crypto exchange, has canceled the sale of Telegram’s proposed digital currency Gram.

 Investors having high hopes

-Telegram also sought permission from all its investors participated in the two separate token sale rounds for delaying Gram issuance till April.
+Telegram also sought permission from all its investors to participate in the two separate token sale rounds for delaying Gram issuance till April.

 Meanwhile, on the SEC’s request, the court ordered Telegram to share the financial records of the token sale with the regulator.
 The two parties will face the court for the next hearing scheduled for February 18-19.